-Read APR 8(b) for information about pro hac vice admission in Washington.
+Read Washington Supreme Court Admission and Practice Rule 8(b) for information about Pro Hac Vice admission in Washington.

-These procedures and APR 8(b) apply only to Washington state courts.
+These procedures and Washington Supreme Court APR 8(b) apply only to Washington courts.
 If you want to apply for admission to federal courts, please see local federal court rules and procedures.

 You must file with the court the original motion and proposed order.
-You should use the form motions with proposed orders for each court level in Washington listed in the right column of this page.
+You should use the form motions with proposed orders for the appropriate court level in Washington, as listed in the right column of this page.
 (The court does not need the cover sheet.)

 You must file with the WSBA:

-You may file with the court and WSBA simultaneously.
+You may file with the appropriate court and WSBA simultaneously.

-You must pay the fee for each lawyer on each case; e.g., you may file one motion to admit two lawyers pro hac vice, but the fee will be $830.
-You do not need to pay another fee when appealing a case to a higher court in which pro hac vice has been granted, but you must file a motion.
+You must pay the fee for each lawyer on each case; e.g., you may file one motion to admit two lawyers Pro Hac Vice, but the fee will be $958.
+You do not need to pay another fee when appealing to a higher court in a case in which Pro Hac Vice has been granted, but you must file a motion.
 If a new lawyer is handling the appeal, a new fee is required.